choldgraf/textbook/_chapters/16/1/Regression_Model.md

 ---
-interact_link: notebooks/16/1/Regression_Model.ipynb
+interact_link: chapters/16/1/Regression_Model.ipynb
-title: '16.1 A Regression Model'
+title: 'A Regression Model'
-permalink: 'chapters/16/1/Regression_Model'
+permalink: '/chapters/16/1/Regression_Model'
-previouschapter:
+prev_page:
-  url: chapters/16/Inference_for_Regression
+  url: /chapters/16/Inference_for_Regression
-  title: '16.
-Inference for Regression'
+  title: 'Inference for Regression'
-nextchapter:
+next_page:
-  url: chapters/16/2/Inference_for_the_True_Slope
+  url: /chapters/16/2/Inference_for_the_True_Slope
-  title: '16.2 Inference for the True Slope'
+  title: 'Inference for the True Slope'
-redirect_from:
-  - 'chapters/16/1/regression-model'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### A Regression Model